Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 • Implement smart crosswalk systems that use sensors to detect pedestrians and adjust traffic signals accordingly.

-• Develop a mobile app that provides real-time updates on safe walking routes around the construction site.
+• Develop a mobile app or digital platform that provides real-time updates on safe walking routes around the construction site.

 Innovation Spotlight:

-Some projects are now using augmented reality (AR) to guide pedestrians safely through complex construction zones.
+Some projects are now using augmented reality (AR) technology to guide pedestrians safely through complex construction zones, overlaying directional information on smartphone screens to show the safest route in real-time.

 Community Engagement: Building Support Through Communication